Blue Ridge Parkway: History

 The parkway's construction created jobs in the region, but also displaced many residents and created new rules and regulations for landowners, including requirements related to how farmers could transport crops.
 Residents could no longer build on their lands without permission, or develop land except for agricultural use.
 They were not permitted to use the parkway for any commercial travel but were required to transport equipment and materials on side roads.

 The Eastern Band of Cherokee Indians were also affected by the parkway, which was built through their lands.
 From 1935 to 1940, they resisted giving up the right-of-way through the Qualla Boundary, and they were successful in gaining more favorable terms from the U.S. government.
 Specifically, the revised bill "specified the parkway route, assured the $40,000 payment for the tribe's land, and required the state to build [a] regular highway through the Soco Valley".
 (The highway referred to is part of U.S. Route 19.)
 Cherokee leaders participated in the dedications when the Cherokee sections opened in the 1950s.

 Construction of the parkway was complete by the end of 1966 with one notable exception.
 The 7.7 mi stretch including the Linn Cove Viaduct around Grandfather Mountain did not open until 1987.
 The project took over 52 years to complete.

 Due to serious damage in 2004 from Hurricane Frances, then again by Hurricane Ivan, many areas along the parkway were closed until the spring of 2005, with two areas that were not fully repaired until the spring of 2006.

 The parkway was on North Carolina's version of the America the Beautiful quarter in 2015.

+The entire length of the parkway was closed in late September 2024 due to damage from Hurricane Helene.
+Sections began to reopen on October 11, 2024.
+Portions of the parkway remain closed as of April 2025.